larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 This memo makes the following changes to existing processes:

-- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;
+- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by processes defined herein;
 - Obsoletes {{!RFC3934}} as it replaces working group moderation procedures;
 - Obsoletes {{Section 3 of !RFC9245}} and the second paragraph of